buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 ``priorities``
     Dictionary of Pushover notification priorities.
 The keys of the dictionary can be ``change``, ``failing``, ``passing``, ``warnings``, ``exception`` and are equivalent to the ``mode`` strings.
 The values are integers between -2...2, specifying notification priority.
 In case a mode is missing from this dictionary, the default value of 0 is used.

-``other_params``
+``otherParams``
     Other parameters send to Pushover API.
 Check https://pushover.net/api/ for their list.

-..
+``watchedWorkers``
+    This is a list of names of workers, which should be watched.
+In case a worker get missing, a notification is sent.

 ``messageFormatterMissingWorker``
     This is an optional instance of the ``reporters.messageFormatterMissingWorker`` class that can be used to generate a custom mail message for missing workers.
     This class uses the Jinja2_ templating language to generate the body and optionally the subject of the mails.
     Templates can either be given inline (as string), or read from the filesystem.

 .. _Pushover: https://pushover.net/